Davegdd/AstroGAN/README.md

 ```

 Additionally, the current original Pix2Pix code does not support visualization of images with a number of channels different from 1 or 3.
-To avoid an error, the function called tensor2im in util.py has to be modified by adding the following:
+To avoid an error, the function called tensor2im in util.py has been modified by adding the following:

 ```
 [...]